 Here are some of our favorite things to do in Amish Country Ohio, in no particular order:

 Learn about the Local Amish and Mennonites

-Another great stop is the German Culture Museum (4877 Olde Pump Street, Walnut Creek, Ohio 44687) that documents the history of the local area from the settlement of the early Amish pioneers until today.
+Another great stop is the German Culture Museum in Walnut Creek that documents the history of the local area from the settlement of the early Amish pioneers until today.
 The museum covers both Amish and Mennonite history as well as other important settlers and visitors, and includes exhibits depicting local log cabins, schools, and churches as well as a restored John D. Rockefeller family surrey.

 Make a Visit to the Ultimate Old-Fashioned Emporium

 Lehman’s in Kidron, Ohio is a very unique store that carries a large variety of old-fashioned practical housewares, appliances, tools, and supplies.
 It also carries a number of food items, from over 300 types of old-fashioned sodas to popcorn to freshly made taffy and fudge.

 Family owned and operated since 1955, Lehman’s was originally opened as a small hardware shop to serve the large local Amish population.
 It has grown to be one of the largest stores specializing in non-electric technology in the country.

 What will you find here?
 Here is a very short list of the some of the items we took a peek at in the large 35,000 ft. store: wood-burning and gas stoves, soapmaking supplies, eco-friendly laundry detergents, cast iron skillets, silicone kitchen utensils, wooden toys, food canning supplies, Amish-made wooden furniture, farm equipment, composting toilets, and wood fire and charcoal outdoor grills.
 Basically everything you never knew still existed is here!